"The movie follows the book, sort of, if you can imagine a cute balloon inflated into a zeppelin."

 - The entire plot of Gangs of New York, including the very existence of the protagonist and his Love Interest, is original to the film.
 The book it's based on is a sociological study of almost a century's worth of gangs.
 It's not really "about" any person in particular, much less the epic saga of his revenge.

 - Variation with The Hobbit: though it's a three-movie adaptation of a book that is significantly shorter than The Lord of the Rings, the latter of which got three films that trimmed a lot out of the plot to produce some still fairly long movies, Peter Jackson and team got the majority of the material from the appendices of The Lord Of The Rings and other parts explaining what else was happening while Bilbo and the dwarves journeyed to the Lonely Mountain.
 So they're not exactly pulling brand-new material out from thin air to lengthen the films, but rather taking inspiration from other parts of The Verse and making their own versions of events to fit with The Hobbit.
 Tolkien himself actually considered doing a revised and expanded version of the novel along similar lines that would serve as a more overt prequel to The Lord of the Rings, but ultimately decided against it.

-- The first film provides an expanded role for Radagast, whose presence in all of Tolkien's writings is very minor and is only mentioned by name in The Hobbit.
+- The first film, The Hobbit: An Unexpected Journey, provides an expanded role for Radagast, whose presence in all of Tolkien's writings is very minor and is only mentioned by name in The Hobbit.

 - Rear Window took a short story titled, It Had To Be Murder, and added a love interest for Jeffries, plus subplots about the other tennants.